 My final tip about seat choice is to choose a window seat if you like to sleep.
 I often choose aisle seats to prevent claustrophobic feelings, however, I never sleep well with people constantly bumping my shoulder or elbow or grabbing my seat back as they walk past.
 You’ll also have to get up to let any of your row-mates out to use the restroom, which could interrupt your sleep.

 Selecting a window seat allows you to lean against the wall/window and snooze away undisturbed.
 Window seats also have the perk of getting to look at and photograph any beautiful landscapes that you might fly over.
+However, aisle seats do have the advantage of easy access to the bathrooms and it allows you more freedom to move around for blood circulation.

 Just be sure to use the restroom right when you board.
 After meal service can be a good time to use the lavatory too since people are often awake and tray tables aren’t full of meals and drinks.